 Many shelter veterinarians are regularly involved with veterinary forensics.
-The most recently published book on the subject is Veterinary Forensics: Animal Cruelty Investigations (2012), edited by Melinda Merck.
-Practical Veterinary Forensics (2016), by David Bailey, is due out in May 2016.
+The most recently published book on the subject is Practical Veterinary Forensics (2016), by David Bailey.
+Veterinary Forensics: Animal Cruelty Investigations (2012), edited by Melinda Merck, is a practical reference on applying veterinary forensic findings in animal cruelty cases.

 A recent addition to veterinary forensics and cruelty investigatons is a groundbreaking text on mental health issues in animal cruelty, Animal Maltreatment: Forensic Mental Health Issues and Evaluations, by Gary Patronek and others.